ByronKrauskopf/School_District_Analysis/README.md

 ![Original District Summary](./Resources/original_district_summary.png)

 - Impact on school summary
-     - There was again a negligible (0.3% or less) impact to both the average scores and the percentage passing in the school summary for Thomas High School.
+     - At the school summary level for Thomas High School the follow results were changed:
+          - the average reading score increased by 0.1 to 83.9
+          - the percentage passing math was reduced by 0.1% to 93.2%
+          - the percentage passing reading was reduced by 0.3% to 97.0%
+          - the percentage passing overall was reduced by 0.3% to 90.6%

 *New School Summary*